-Additional tax: This tax is applied to (i) Chilean-source income obtained by persons or entities that are neither domiciled nor tax residents in Chile; and (ii) certain payments made from Chile to specific persons.
+- a.
+Global Complementary Tax: This tax is payable annually at a progressive rate with a top marginal rate of 40% on the income of individuals domiciled or resident in Chile for tax purposes.
+Eventually, as a result of the obligation to repay the first category tax by companies owned by individuals subject to global complementary tax, the effective rate may reach up to 44.45%. - b.
+Additional Tax: This tax is applied to (i) Chilean-source income obtained by individuals or entities that are neither domiciled nor tax residents in Chile; and (ii) certain payments made from Chile to such individuals.
 Unlike the global complementary tax, this is a withholding tax.
 So, whoever pays the income subject to this tax must file the returns, withhold and pay the relevant tax amount.
-Also, this additional tax is generally applied to the gross payment or remittance, with no deductions.
+Also, this additional tax is generally applied to the gross remittance with no deductions.